 When is all-on-four teeth NOT a good option?

-(3) You're happy wearing dentures
+You're just as happy wearing your dentures

-(5) You can't find the right dentist
+You can't find the right dentist